 A trip down music gear memory lane

 The world of musical instruments is quite odd really.
 In what other walk of life is there equal lusting after equipment which is cutting edge modern, and gear which would look at home 100 years ago?
 On one hand, there are the progressive types who want all their tools to be the most up to date, most innovative and most forward-facing.
 On the other, there are players who want their gear to appear identical to how it did way back when.
 Vintage stuff is hugely popular, particularly with guitarists, whose archaic technological requirements have never really progressed since the inception of the first amps and guitars.
-Brands have tried to bring things up to date, but by and large musicians still want gear which functions in much the same way it always has done.
+Brands have tried to bring things up to date, but by and large musicians still want gear which functions in much the same way it always has done – hence the market for vintage gear.

 Older models do have an undeniably atavistic sense of cool though, so in this must have vintage gear round up we take a look at a few items which may have passed you by, but will quickly transport you back to an era when prehistoric guitars converted electrical energy, through magnets, to feed a signal into glass-valve powered amplifiers.
 Wait, hang on…